What is the IU Northwest Counseling Office?

 - The process begins with an intake interview and an evaluation of the person's circumstance and presenting problem.
-Normally this is completed in one to three sessions.
-This is usually followed by short term counseling, frequently fewer than twelve visits.
+Normally this is completed in the first session or two.
+Goals are established for short-term counseling which lasts no more than ten sessions per academic year.
 During these sessions the client and the counselor explore not only the roots of the difficulty, but also possibilities for growth and change.

 - Because the University cannot promise to offer treatment for every emotional distress or condition, it will sometimes be best to make a referral.
 If in the judgment of the counselor the student is in need of long term counseling, or for more intensive treatment or for evaluation for medication, an appropriate referral will be made at that time to community or to private mental health facilities or resources.